farazahmedzai/calculatorsarcina11/CONTRIBUTING.md

 - Node.js 20 or higher
 - Git
 - Basic knowledge of React and TypeScript
-- Understanding of Romanian pension system (helpful but not required)
+- Understanding of Romanian pregnancy and pension systems (helpful but not required)

 ### Development Setup